Longleaf Pine History Information

 - Approximately 2.2 acres are planted with a mixture of potted trees (54) and first year seedlings (600).
 The seedlings were planted in contour scarfed rows.
 The scarfing was done by DOF to reduce the existing grass and weed root mass to give the first year seedlings a greater chance of survival.
 This plot will be left to develop naturally with periodic controlled burns to control undesirable species.

 Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.
-Its programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, military status, or any other basis protected by law.
+Its programs and employment are open to all, regardless of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, genetic information, ethnicity or national origin, political affiliation, race, religion, sexual orientation, or military status, or any other basis protected by law.
 If you are a person with a disability and desire assistance or accommodation, please notify the Isle of Wight Extension Office at (757) 365-62619/TDD*) during business hours of 8 a.m. and 5 p.m. *TDD number is (800) 828-1120.